 The Midsummer Night Players:

 BEN CRYSTAL EVENTS 2017 ~ coordinated by SGCNZ

 Ben Crystal is a UK Actor/Writer/Producer who, with his father, David, has specialised in Original Pronunciation of Shakespeare.
 In 2011 he performed the title role in the world contemporary premier of Hamlet in OP, and in 2012 he was the curator and creative director on a CD of Shakespeare in Original Pronunciation for the British Library.
 In 2017 SGCNZ brought Ben to New Zealand for an extraordinary tour of talks and performances.

 Crystal Clear Shakespeare

-UK actor, prolific author and presenter of Original Pronunciation (OP), Ben Crystal will work in Wellington with a troupe of renowned SGCNZ Alumni, exploring the fascinating original sound of Shakespeare’s plays.
-They will perform a Shakespeare Showcase of famous scenes, sonnets, songs, speeches and soliloquies in OP, readings full of rhyme, rhythm, and a very subtle humour.
-And a not-so-subtle one too!
+UK actor, prolific author and presenter of Original Pronunciation (OP), Ben Crystal worked with a troupe of renowned SGCNZ Alumni, exploring the fascinating original sound of Shakespeare’s plays.
+They perform a Shakespeare Showcase of famous scenes, sonnets, songs, speeches and soliloquies in OP, readings full of rhyme, rhythm, and a very subtle humour.
+And a not-so-subtle one too.

 Ben is a producer and artistic director of Passion in Practice and its Shakespeare Ensemble.